Isle of Man: Local government

 Each of these districts has its own body of commissioners.

 LGBT rights

 The Isle of Man was the last place in the British Isles to legalise same-sex sexual activity.
-While it had been legal in England since 1967, it remained illegal in the Isle of Man until 1992.
+While it had been legal in England and Wales since 1967, it remained illegal in the Isle of Man until 1992.

-The Isle of Man's Chief Minister Howard Quayle has issued an "unqualified apology" to gay men convicted of same-sex offences under previous Manx laws.
+The Isle of Man's former Chief Minister Howard Quayle issued an "unqualified apology" to gay men convicted of same-sex offences under previous Manx laws.

 Public services

 Education

 Public education is overseen by the Department of Education, Sport & Culture.
 Thirty-two primary schools, five secondary schools and the University College Isle of Man function under the department.

 Health

-Two-thirds of residents of Mann are overweight or obese, four in ten are physically inactive, one-quarter are binge drinkers, one in twelve smoke cigarettes, and about 15% are in poor general health.
-Healthcare is provided via a public health scheme by Department of Health and Social Care for residents and visitors from the UK.
+Two-thirds of residents of Man are overweight or obese, four in ten are physically inactive, one-quarter are binge drinkers, one in twelve smoke cigarettes and about 15% are in poor general health.
+Healthcare is provided via a public health scheme by the Department of Health and Social Care for residents and visitors from the UK.